 - Compression, minification not being utilized.
 Sonni Web services resolves these to the fullest extent available.

 All of these (except Ads to a large extent), can be improved, but not eliminated.
 And since they cannot be eliminated, GPS will always show it as a “needing improvement”.
 GPS is delivering a black and white assessment of a gray world.
 There’s a lot of technical nuances and complications to it, making it a frustrating element for clients to navigate.
 To be blunt about it, you won’t understand it, nor understand why your website cannot be in green for mobile.
 Many businesses spend a ton of money hiring agencies to “fix” their ranking, only to end up with no significant changes or to end up with an awfully ugly “SEO website” that looks like it’s from the 90’s.

 The insider’s truth is: At the end of the day there’s a certain amount of work, a critical mass, that is needed for a great, successful website, and after that it’s just wheel spinning that results in no real ROI or goal conversion for you.
-Plenty of marketing and web and SEO agencies paint a different picture because they have a lot of confusion jargon to sell you on.
+Plenty of marketing and web and SEO agencies pray on the confusion and paint a different picture and have a lot of confusing jargon to sell you on.
 We’ve seen this happen a lot.
 A client invested significant money into an SEO agency to increase X and Y, only for it to result in moving the actual needle that matters 0%.
 There are endless metrics out there, not all of them will matter to your goals.